UK National Emergency: CHILDREN AT RISK

 When we consider the depth and extent of Dr Mai Stafford's Study which involved thousands of participants of all ages over decades, we cannot fail to understand that family bonds are essentially, sacred: A child can empathise with a distressed and/or upset parent, they learn to forgive, they learn to appreciate, they learn to help.
 A child will rarely feel the same toward inept, foster-carers or adoptive parents, simply, because the pre-existing bonds do not exist.

-All of the evidence presented here, shows, without doubt, that child in care of a parent judged 'inadequate' but non-abusive, is facing far LESS risk with their natural parent than they are on being removed from that parent; even children witnessing problems between parents in the family home, commonly, just want their parents to get help so the family can be happy.
+All of the evidence presented here, shows, without doubt, that a child in care of a parent judged 'inadequate' but non-abusive, is facing less risk with their natural parent than they are on being removed from that parent; even children witnessing problems between parents in the family home, commonly, just want their parents to get help so the family can be happy.
 Causing further distress to already traumatised children who have witnessed domestic violence or upsets, is to pour oil on troubled waters.

 In case of extreme aggression, most often exhibited by males, rarely, do police act to arrest & prosecute that individual, unless physical damages are extensive but even then, they regularly leave it to the downtrodden Mum to press charges despite the fact that many such Mums are emotionally & psychologically broken, suffer very low levels of confidence and/or 'Stockholm Syndrome' which is a known reaction toward violent & controlling abusers.
 Furthermore, if she does press charges, rarely is she provided with family Support to help herself & children through that process.